shiwano/gerrit-event-emitter/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
- * 2019-03-09   v0.2.0   Fix the failure to parse a JSON string sometimes.
+ * 2019-03-09   v0.2.0   Fix the failure to parse a JSON string sometimes (Thanks: @josephschmitt).
  * 2014-07-29   v0.1.5   Fix process stop bug
  * 2014-04-28   v0.1.4   Support auto restart and gerrit-stream events.
  * 2014-04-19   v0.1.3   Add start/stop methods.